Robert-van-Engelen/Forth850/README.md

-Forth850 benefits from the work done by many others to offer inspiration, but the system does not include licensed code of the following implementations or any other not listed here.
-Some parts of Forth850 are derived from freely available Forth resources listed above and the Z80 resources listed further
+Forth850 benefits from the work done by many others to offer inspiration, but the system does not include licensed code of the following implementations or any other implementation not listed here.
+Some parts of Forth850 are derived from freely available Forth resources listed above and the Z80 resources listed further below:
-below:

 - CamelForth for the Z80: <http://www.camelforth.com/page.php?5>
 - eForth: <https://github.com/lispnik/eforth/blob/master/z80efort/EFZ80.ASM>